Clinics & Centers: Externship Clinics

 Students who have completed 1 year of law school, are in good academic standing, and have received consent of the particular field placement clinic instructor or the Director of Externships, are eligible to enroll in any of the non-judicial field placement clinics.

-Students on academic probation are not eligible to apply to a clinic without permission from the Dean or Director for Student Services.
+Students on academic probation are not eligible to apply to a clinic without permission from the Dean or Director for Student Support.

 For judicial externships, students must have completed 3 terms of law school and must meet other GPA and course prerequisites.